cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

     FROM books
     WHERE title = 'The Three-Body Problem';

-Since this particular query returns exactly one row and one column, we treat the result as a scalar value, and simply substitute the scalar in place of the subquery:
+Since this particular query returns exactly one row and one column, we treat the result (the integer ``2008``) as a scalar value, and simply substitute the scalar in place of the subquery:

 ::

     SELECT * FROM books WHERE publication_year = 2008;

 Note that this only works because we only have one book with the title *The Three-Body Problem*.
-In general it is not a good idea to assume a query will return a single row unless you use a **WHERE** clause condition on a column known to hold unique values, or unless you are computing an aggregate statistic over a set of rows (we will discuss aggregates in :numref:`Chapter {number} <grouping-chapter>`).
+In general, it is not a good idea to assume a query will return a single row unless you use a **WHERE** clause condition on a column known to hold unique values, or unless you are computing an aggregate statistic over a set of rows (we will discuss aggregates in :numref:`Chapter {number} <grouping-chapter>`).
 If multiple rows are returned by the subquery, the query will result in an error.
 However, if zero rows are returned from the subquery, the result is considered to be ``NULL``, rather than an error.

 This same approach works with row expressions, although the syntax is perhaps a bit inconsistent.
 If a subquery would return multiple columns, then you need to use a row expression on the left-hand side of your comparison only.
 That is, the below is correct SQL: